tony-darco/media_center/readme.md

 - [ ] Add instructions to each page
 - [ ] Create a support page
 - [X] create error page
+- [ ] create support for video files